worldbank/wb-reproducible-research-repository/reproducibility_reviewer_protocol.md

 # PRWP Reproducibility Protocol

 This protocol outlines the step-by-step process for verifying the reproducibility of research packages submitted to the World Bank’s PRWP verification team.
-It ensures that research findings can be independently reproduced using the provided code, data, and instructions.
-The protocol covers the entire workflow—from receiving submissions, verifying completeness including data access and documentation, running the package in a clean environment, tracking changes with version control, and checking consistency with the original manuscript, to publishing the final reproducibility package.
+It ensures that findings can be independently reproduced using the submitted code, data, and instructions.
+The protocol covers the full workflow—from submission and completeness checks (including data access and documentation), to running the package in a clean environment, tracking changes via version control, verifying consistency with the manuscript, and ultimately publishing the final reproducibility package.

 In brief, the process looks like:

 ![image](https://github.com/user-attachments/assets/3b5270fc-1da0-4f3a-9031-650b8d3f392f)

 Find more details below:

 ## 1. Receive submission

 - Submissions come in through the [submission form](https://survey.wb.surveycto.com/collect/prwp_reproducibility?caseid=).
-- **Power Automate** sends an automatic reply to the authors, indicating a confirmation will be provided within two days.
+- **SurveyCTO** sends an automatic reply to the authors, indicating a confirmation will be provided within two days.
 - **Project coordinator**:
   - Log new submissions in the GitHub project.
   - Open an issue with the format **ID: TYPE_LOCATION_YEAR_NUMBER** (e.g., RR_NGA_2024_213).